transcode-open/apt-cyg/README.md

 Known Problem
 ------------

+### 2015-04-09: gpgv seems not work correctly on 32 bit environment

+To solve this problem, the backend of `verify_signatures` function was changed from `gpgv` to `gpg`. thienhv reported this problem [#14](https://github.com/kou1okada/apt-cyg/issues/14).
+Thanks.

 ### 2014-01-17: ca-certificates package is not setup correct at x86_64 with Windows 8.

 After clean installing with setup-x86_64, there are something wrong about ca-certificate package as below: